allthroughthenight/allthroughthenight.github.io/_posts/2025-08-01-minecraft.md

 <steps on using azure interface>

-Everythin went fine untill starting the instance.
+Everythin went fine until starting the instance.
 There was an issue (with what again?).
 Once the instance was running I couldn't connect with my game client.
 Ports are on a allow-list i.e. only open what's allowed.
 First few start ups were manually, used system-md to get them going every restart.

 Settings for making it more friendly.